JuanMantese/carpool21_api/README.md

   <img alt="carpool_logo" src="./assets/img/logo-carpool21.png" width="150" />
 </p>

-A new Flutter Application for students at Universidad Empresarial Siglo 21.
+A new NestJs Application for students at Universidad Empresarial Siglo 21.

 Developed by:
   - Juan Mantese